iti12/telemetry/README.md

 ```bash
 pip install .
 ```
-4. Install and Start a Redis server with brew (default host: 127.0.0.1, port: 6379):
+4. Install and Start a Redis server.
+For windows and ubuntu, check online.
+On MAC you can use brew (default host: 127.0.0.1, port: 6379):
 ```bash
 brew install redis
 brew services start redis